F3real/F3real.github.io/content/implicit_dll_linking.md

    funcName2
 ~~~

-To generate lib file itself we use lib.exe utility (located in same folder as dumpbin).
+To generate lib file itself we use lib.exe utility (located in the same folder as dumpbin).
 Let's do this on example `.def` file:

 ~~~text
 PS> cat mylib.def